bighatlevi/leetfest/README.md

-# leetfest
+# progfest
-A shared collection of completed solutions to leetcode problems stored in folders for each language.
+A shared collection of completed programs stored in folders for each language.
 Please refer to CONTRIBUTING.md for some rudimentary guidelines.